Skip to content

 Templates

-In Libraries > Templates, you will find section and element templates that you can use as UI building blocks to design the frontend of your apps faster:
+In the second tab of the Library panel, you will find section and element templates that you can use as UI building blocks to design the frontend of your apps faster:

 Library templates